portworx/px-docs/_includes/asg/gcp-template.md

 For example, if you created a template GCP disk called _px-disk-template-1_, you can pass this in to PX as a parameter as a storage device.

 Ensure that these disks are created in the same zone as the GCP node group.

+### Limiting storage nodes.

+PX allows you to create a homogenous cluster where some of the nodes are storage nodes and rest of them are storageless.
+You can specify the no. of storage nodes in your cluster by setting the ```max_drive_set_count``` input argument.

+Examples:

+* `"-s", "type=pd-ssd,size=200", "-max_drive_set_count", "3"`

+For a cluster of 5 nodes, in the above example PX will have 3 storage nodes and 2 storage less nodes.
+PX will create a total 3 PDs of size 200 each and attach one PD to each storage node.

+* `"-s", "type=pd-standard,size=200", "-s", "type=pd-ssd,size=100"`

+For a cluster of 5 nodes, in the above example PX will have 3 storage nodes and 2 storage less nodes.
+PX will create a total of 6 PDs (3 PDs of size 200 and 3PDs of size 100).
+PX will attach a set of 2PDs (one of size 200 and one of size 100) to each of the 3 storage nodes..